India's main opposition party faces leadership crisis | DW | 25.08.2020

 Rasheed Kidwai, a political analyst and author of "Sonia – A Biography," is also left feeling skeptical.

-"This [the letter] is a call for putting in place better systems in the party.
+"This [letter] is a call for putting in place better systems in the party.
 Many of the leaders who wrote the letter are basically saying it was about time that someone belled the cat," Kidwai told DW.

 For others, Monday's decision represented only a reaffirmation of the party's loyalty to the Gandhi family.